w3c/wpsig/spc-psd2.md

 ### Security Assumptions <a name="security-assumptions"></a>

-SPC security relies on all of the assumptions identified in the FIDO Security Reference.
-We highlight the following assumptions that are particularly relevant to implementation of SPC in browsers:
+An SPC security analysis begins with a security analysis of the underlying FIDO system.
+The following assumptions identified in the FIDO Security Reference are particularly relevant as background to evaluating SPC:

 * [SA-1] The Authenticator and its cryptographic algorithms and parameters (key size, mode, output length, etc.) in use are not subject to unknown weaknesses that make them unfit for their purpose in encrypting, digitally signing, and authenticating messages.
 (Thus, the SPC Assertion resists tampering between when it leaves the browser and when the Relying Party verifies it and ensures it meets Relying Party expectations.)
 * [SA-3] Applications on the user device are able to establish secure channels that provide trustworthy server authentication, and confidentiality and integrity for messages (e.g., through TLS).